AviatrixSystems/Docs/HowTos/config_paloaltoVM.rst

 VM-Series instance with its public IP address of management interface and allows you to download the .pem file for SSH access to the instance.

-Below are the steps to setup an "Allow ALL" policy.
+Below are the steps for initial setup.

 1. Download VM-Series Access Key
 ----------------------------------